South outguns North, 44-34, in Varishetti Game

 The South got its lead up to 25 at one point early in the third quarter before the North started chipping away.
 But a couple of costly turnovers paved the way for points for the South as they held a 22-point lead with 2:45 left to play before the North scored two touchdowns in the final seven seconds to cap off the contest.

 Bennett led the South with 67 yards rushing on 12 carries.
-The Raiders’ Carson Weaver got a carry that went two yards and just short of a touchdown.
+Brookville’s Carson Weaver got a carry that went two yards and just short of a touchdown.

 Just nine seconds later as the North set up shop at its own 36, St. Marys quarterback Charlie Coudriet fired the ball off into the flats, but Albright jumped the route and went racing into the end zone for a 35-yard interception return TD.
 Hetrick’s extra point gave the South a 21-0 lead with 10:52 left in the second quarter.